Baggage Shipping to India

 Send Luggage to India

-If you are enjoying an extended trip or an activity vacation in India, or if you are moving there permanently, you can avoid a lot of hassle by sending your possessions with Send My Bag.
+If you are enjoying an extended trip or an activity holiday in India, or if you are moving there permanently, you can avoid a lot of hassle by sending your possessions with Send My Bag.
 Your possessions will be looked after for you, allowing you to get on with exploring all that India has to offer.
 Send My Bag will pick up your bags at home and deliver them to your accommodation in India.
-You can send as much as 66 lbs per bag, which means that you can bring all your home comforts with you to help you set up home abroad or to fully enjoy your vacation or new life.
+You can send as much as 30 kg per bag, which means that you can bring all your home comforts with you to help you set up home abroad or to fully enjoy your holiday or new life.
 To find out more about sending luggage to India, visit our ‘How it works’ page, or our ‘FAQs’.

 Send your bike to India